GRS Qualifikationsprogramm Sommersemester 2026

 1. Project Identification Workshop

-The participants identify relevant topics and projects, briefly presenting their ideas and discussing fundamental requirements, possible approaches, and any open questions with eoda coaches.
+The participants identify relevant topics and projects, briefly present their ideas, and discuss fundamental requirements, possible approaches, and any open questions with eoda coaches.

 2. Focus